iliatcymbal/base-koa/categories.md

 ```

 `categories/id` _put_ - { title, products? } - updates an existing category, returns updated category. _Title_ field is required and should be unique.
 "Products" is an array with product's id

+`categories/id` _delete_ - delete category by id.

 ### Products API